Hierarchical incompleteness results for arithmetically definable extensions of fragments of arithmetic: Applications

-The G\"odel-Rosser incompleteness theorem now follows directly from the result above.
-While the generalisation to arithmetically definable fragments is new, the basic idea of this proof is due to Kripke \cite[Corollary 1.1]{kripke1962}, who used it to rederive Mostowski's result from his own theorem on the existence of flexible formulae.
+The G\"odel-Rosser incompleteness theorem \ref{theorem:1} for arithmetically definable theories follows immediately from the result above.
+While the generalisation to arithmetically definable theories is new, the basic idea of this proof is due to \citet[Corollary 1.1]{kripke1962}, who used it to rederive Mostowski's result from his own theorem on the existence of flexible formulae.
 Here, we understand flexibility in the following sense: